LEB-EPFL/leb-clustering/README.md

 a certain directory on the external harddrive on Kyle's office computer.
 This is planned to change soon.

+It is also assumed that you are using GNU Make on a Linux-based system.
+It may be possible to use GNU Make to assemble this analysis on a Windows system, but this has not been tested.

 ### Running only selected analyses
 Individual analyses may be run by doing one of two steps: